-The Department of English invites applications for a Course Lecturer to teach part of a course during summer 2019.
+The Department of Art History and Communication Studies invites applications for Course Lecturers to teach a course during summer 2019.
 Proposals for co-teaching will be considered.

-Should you wish to apply for the positions listed below, please email your complete application file, in a single PDF file, to the following persons:
+Should you wish to apply for the positions listed below, please email your complete application file to the following persons:

 - If available, your student evaluations.